Price Elasticity: What It Is & How to Calculate It

 How to Calculate Price Elasticity

-To calculate price elasticity, divide the change in demand (or supply) for a product, service, resource, or commodity by its change in price.
-That figure will tell you which bucket your product falls into.
+To calculate price elasticity, I divide the change in demand (or supply) for a product, service, resource, or commodity by its change in price.
+This figure tells me which bucket my product falls into.

-- A value of one means that your product is unit elastic and changes in your price reflect an equal change in supply or demand.
+• A value of one means that my product is unit elastic, and price changes reflect an equal change in supply or demand.

-- A value of >1 means that your product is elastic and changes in your price will cause a greater than proportional change in supply or demand.
+• A value of greater than (>) 1 means that my product is elastic, and price changes will cause a greater-than-proportional change in supply or demand.

-- A value of <1 means that your product is inelastic and changes in your price will result in a smaller change in the supply or demand for your product.
+• A value of less than (<) 1 means that your product is inelastic, and price changes will result in a smaller change in the supply or demand for your product.

 How can you apply price elasticity?

-Price elasticity gives you some useful information on how to best price your products and services.
+Price elasticity provides useful information on how to best price your products and services.

-Now that we’ve covered how price elasticity impacts your business, let’s break things down even further.
+Now that we’ve covered how price elasticity impacts your business, let’s break things down even further into price elasticity of demand and price elasticity of supply.

 Price Elasticity of Demand

 The formula below (also known as PED) is used to identify how a change in price affects the supply or demand of an offering or commodity.
-If people still buy a product, service, or resource when the price is raised, that offering is inelastic.
-An offering is elastic when demand suffers due to price fluctuations.
+If people still buy a product, service, or resource when the price is raised, it is inelastic.
+A product is elastic when demand changes due to price fluctuations.

-For example, research shows that raising cigarette prices doesn’t do much to stop smokers from buying cigarettes — making cigarettes an inelastic commodity.
+For example, research shows that rising fuel prices don’t change demand in the trucking industry — making fuel an inelastic commodity.
 Cable television, however, is a very elastic product.
-As the price of cable has increased, demand has decreased as more consumers "cut the cord."
+As the price of cable has increased, demand has decreased as more consumers “cut the cord.”

-If you sell 10,000 reams of paper at $100 per ream and then raise the price to $150 per ream and sell 7,000 reams, your elasticity of demand would be -0.88.
-This would be considered inelastic because it is less than one.
+Let’s say I sell 5,000 electric toothbrushes at $25 per toothbrush and then raise the price to $30 per brush and sell 4,000.
+This means my elasticity of demand is -1.22.
+This would be considered elastic because the absolute value of -1.22 is greater than 1.

 Broken down even further to include the calculation of percent change, this formula looks like: